pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

-    !!! note "Save your behavioral data already in BIDS" When coding your behavioral experiment it is convenient to adopt the BIDS conventions to save your raw behavioral files in the correct format.
+    !!! note "Save your behavioral data already in BIDS" It is convenient to save your raw behavioral files as BIDS compliant.

     Given the large variety of structures and formats that researchers use for their behavioral experiments, we do not provide an example.